ardeora-cmu/Project5/README.md

 You should have established a new password when you completed the Hadoop lab.
 Your user-ID should be on the grade book on Canvas.
 You should communicate your password to the TA's by taking the quiz which asks for your password.
+Also, note that your user ID and password need to be placed on the submission pdf.

 If you need to transfer data from your machine to the cluster, be sure to use sftp.
-The "copy and paste" approach may introduce hidden characters in your file.
+The "copy and paste" approach will likely introduce hidden characters in your file.
 Here is an example execution of sftp.

 ```
 $sftp userID@heinz-jumbo.heinz.cmu.local